 Photo: Sven Hoppe/dpa

-Volume remained nil, while open interest was at 51 contracts.
+Volume remained nil, while open interest stood at 15 contracts.

 At 5 pm today, the price of physical gold shed RM1.73 to RM232.73 per gramme from RM234.46 per gramme at Tuesday’s close.